cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 Whether you have an [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.youtube.creator&referrer=utm_source%3Dyoutube_hc) or an [iPhone](https://itunes.apple.com/us/app/apple-store/id888530356?pt=9008&ct=youtube_hc&mt=8), consider downloading the YouTube Creator Studio app.

-It's filled with useful data, graphs and helpful anaylsis on all of your videos.
+It's filled with useful data, graphs and helpful analysis on all of your videos.

-The Creator app will help track the effectivness of your changes in increasing your views.
+The Creator app will help track the effectiveness of your changes in increasing your views.

 ## Experiment with some keyword research ##